The outbreak of COVID-19 sparked global anxiety and concern around the world. What are the realities of the pandemic? We investigate.

 - a new loss of taste or smell

-“Current information suggests that the virus can cause mild flu-like symptoms, as well as more severe disease.
-Most [people] seem to have mild disease, and about 20% appear to progress to more severe disease, including pneumonia, respiratory failure, and, in some cases, death,” WHO spokespeople told MNT.
+“Current information suggests that the virus can cause mild flu-like symptoms as well as more severe disease.
+Most [people] seem to have mild disease, and up to 20% appear to progress to more severe disease, including pneumonia, respiratory failure, and in some cases, death,” WHO spokespeople told MNT.

-In an official WHO Q&A session, Dr. Maria Van Kerkhove explained that because the symptoms of COVID-19 can be very generic, it can be difficult to distinguish between them and the symptoms of other respiratory infections.
+In an official WHO interview in early 2020, Dr. Maria Van Kerkhove explained that because the symptoms of COVID-19 can be very generic, it can be difficult to distinguish between them and the symptoms of other respiratory infections.

-To understand exactly what a person is dealing with, she said, specialists test viral samples, checking to see whether the virus’s DNA structure matches that of SARS-CoV-2.
+To understand exactly what a person is dealing with, she said, specialists test viral samples, checking to see whether the virus’s RNA structure matches that of SARS-CoV-2.

-In a declaration, the WHO’s director general, Dr. Tedros Adhanom Ghebreyesus, stated that:
+In a declaration, WHO Director-General Dr. Tedros Adhanom Ghebreyesus stated:

 Describing the situation as a pandemic does not change [the] WHO’s assessment of the threat posed by this virus.
 It doesn’t change what [the] WHO is doing, and it doesn’t change what countries should do.”